pozdeyevlab/gwas-analysis/run-ldsc/README.md

-# Helper workflow to run ldsc (linkage score disequilibrium on all aligned gwas summary stats)
+# Helper workflow to run LDSC (linkage score disequilibrium on all aligned gwas summary stats)

 ## Required inputs
 This is intended to be run on all aligned gwas summary stats produced by gwasqc.
 The required inputs are as follows: